Update: Createspace is now officially merged with Kindle Direct Publishing.

 Austria, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, French Guiana, Gibraltar, Greece, Guadeloupe, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Martinique, Mayotte, Monaco, Norway, Poland, Republic of Ireland, Reunion, Romania, Saint Pierre and Miquelon, Slovakia, Slovenia, Sweden, and Switzerland.

 While this is very welcome news for European authors, it is not so for many other countries.

 Still noticeably missing from Createspace EFT royalty payments are major countries such as Australia, South Africa, and Canada along with probably many more.

 While it is good news to hear that Createspace has acted, albeit, after three long years, there are still many self-publishing authors who are going to continue to suffer from exorbitant royalty thresholds and the costs associated with depositing a cheque.

 One can only hope that Createspace will move more rapidly to make EFT royalty payments available to many more countries, and not wait another three long years to do so.

-Update: Amazon KDP now offer similar paperback publishing services, so it might be worth considering changing over.
+Update: Amazon KDP now offers similar paperback publishing services, so it might be worth considering changing over to KDP for Kindle and print.
 Especially, because Amazon KDP does pay by EFT to almost all countries.
 As Createspace is owned by Amazon, it seems that Createspace may well be phased out in the future.